(Reading time: 2 - 4 minutes)

 Verdict: Regarding the fact that the Luftwaffe Command prohibited any flying activities during this important anniversary day the wing did very well in inviting many interesting aircraft and in presenting itself to the public.
 The streaming masses in and out of the airfield during the afternoon were a clear sign of the public's interest in the Luftwaffe and its support of the wing.
 Though many more would have attend the event if the sky would have been filled with jet noise.
 Let's hope the things will change in the future!

-Tip: the excellent book about the wing's history can be ordered at http://www.50jahre-jabog32.de/
+Tip: the excellent book about the wing's history can be ordered at http://www.50jahre-jabog32.de/Thank you for rating this article.

 Published: 31 July 2008